Uniform models and short curves for random 3-manifolds: Outline and the topology of Heegard splittings

 We now outline the strategy to produce a hyperbolic metric on $M_f$ for which $\gamma\subset\Sigma$ is a short geodesic.

 We start by associating to $\gamma$ the 3-manifold

 The Heegaard splitting $M_f$ is obtained from $M_f-\gamma$ by Dehn filling along a filling slope which is completely determined by the topology.

-According to Thurston's Hyperbolization Theorem, the manifold $M_f-\gamma$ admits a complete hyperbolic metric provided that it is {\em irreducible}, {\em atoroidal} and {\em Haken}; see, for example, Theorem 1.42 in~\cite{Kapovich:hyperbolization}.
+According to Thurston's Hyperbolization Theorem, the manifold $M_f-\gamma$ admits a complete hyperbolic metric provided that it is {irreducible}, {atoroidal} and {Haken}; see, for example, Theorem 1.42 in~\cite{Kapovich:hyperbolization}.
 We take~\cite{Kapovich:hyperbolization} as our general reference for basic 3-manifold topology.
 Notice, however, that, since it is the interior of a compact manifold with non-empty boundary, by basic 3-manifold topology, if $M_f-\gamma$ is irreducible, then it will also be automatically Haken (see Corollary 1.24 in~\cite{Kapovich:hyperbolization}).

-Both irreducibility and atoroidality will follow from our assumption that both $(H_g,\gamma)$ and $(H_g,f(\gamma))$ are {\em pared acylindrical handlebodies}.
+Both irreducibility and atoroidality will follow from our assumption that both $(H_g,\gamma)$ and $(H_g,f(\gamma))$ are so-called {pared acylindrical handlebodies}.
 This is condition (a) of Theorem~\ref{thm:main} and is borrowed from the theory of Jaco, Shalen and Johannson (see Chapter 5 of~\cite{CMcC}).

-Once we have a hyperbolic structure on $M_f-\gamma$ we deform it to a hyperbolic metric on $M_f$ via a cone manifold deformation.
-Again, as in Section~\ref{overview}, the tool for such an operation is Hodgson and Kerckhoff effective version of the Hyperbolic Dehn Surgery Theorem (see Theorem~\ref{hk surgery}).
-We need to certify that the canonical filling slope has large normalized length on a standard torus horosection $T:=\partial\mb{T}_{\eta_M}(\gamma)$ of the cusp of $M_f-\gamma$.
+Once we have a hyperbolic {{metric}} on $M_f-\gamma$ we use it to find a hyperbolic metric on $M_f$.
+The tool for such an operation is Hodgson and Kerckhoff effective version of the Hyperbolic Dehn Surgery Theorem (see Theorem~\ref{hk surgery}).
+We need to certify that the canonical filling slope has large normalized length on a standard torus horosection $T:=\partial\mb{T}_{\eta_3}(\gamma)$ of the cusp of $M_f-\gamma$.

 Actually, we will check something stronger, namely that, if condition (b) of Theorem~\ref{thm:main} holds, then the flat torus $T$ itself will be long and skinny so that {\em every} filling slope different from the one corresponding to $(\Sigma-\gamma)\cap T$ will have large normalized length.